Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 ### Relations Between Classes

-The following OWL terms are used to describe relationships between OWL classes.
+The following OWL terms are used to describe relationships between OWL classes:

 |       OWL Term       |             Usage Syntax                                                                            |                                 Meaning                                                                  |
 | :------------------: | :--------------------------------------------------------------------------------------------------:| :-------------------------------------------------------------------------------------------------------:|